ptsteadman/notebook/essays/gray-man-style.md

 ---

-Undercover agents and military professionals also make tactical, temporary use of gray man.
+Undercover agents and military professionals make similar tactical use of gray man.
 [27] To get an idea of what professional gray man looks like, consider the man photographed in this tweet thread from Chelsea Manning:

 https://twitter.com/xychelsea/status/880963473437585408?lang=en